How to Not Be Nervous at a Job Interview

 In-Interview Techniques That Work Under Pressure

-When nerves rise, people speak faster, which reduces clarity and increases the chance of errors.
+When you’re nervous, you speak faster, which reduces clarity and increases mistakes.
 Consciously slow your cadence.
-Use strategic pauses: when asked a question, take a breath, and mentally outline the answer before speaking.
+Use strategic pauses: when asked a question, take a breath, mentally outline the answer and then speak.
 A calm, controlled pace projects competence.

-Controlled breathing also stabilizes your voice and lowers heart rate.
-Use a simple 4-6 breathing pattern when you sense escalation: inhale for four counts, exhale for six.
-It’s subtle, efficient, and invisible to interviewers.
+Controlled breathing also stabilises voice and lowers heart rate.
+Use simple “4-6” breathing when you sense escalation: inhale for four counts, exhale for six.
+It’s subtle, effective and invisible to interviewers.

 Use a lightweight structure for every answer: